monyrattanak-math/monyrattanak-nie/content/talk/Introduction to Lie Groups and Lie Algebras/index.md

 event_url: ""
 location: Royal University of Phnom Penh, Cambodia
 # summary: An example talk using Academic's Markdown slides feature.
-abstract: "In this talk, I will give a motivation why a Norwegian mathematician Marius Sophus Lie (1842-1899) interested in Lie groups and Lie algebras.
-After that, I will introduce Lie groups and Lie algebras by providing simple definitions and some basic examples.
-Finally, I will mension some applications of Lie groups and Lie algebras."
+abstract: "In this talk, I gave some motivations why a Norwegian mathematician Marius Sophus Lie (1842-1899) interested in Lie groups and Lie algebras.
+After that, I introduced Lie groups and Lie algebras by providing simple definitions and some basic examples.
+Finally, I provided some applications of Lie groups and Lie algebras."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.